- GDP (PPP):

 - FDI Inflow:

 Ethiopia’s annexation of Eritrea in 1962 sparked a violent 30-year struggle for independence that ended in 1991 with Eritrean rebels defeating government forces.
 The autocratic and repressive rule of Isaias Afewerki has created a rigidly militarized society.
 Mandatory conscription can be for indefinite periods.
-Eritrea and Ethiopia normalized relations in 2018, and Eritrea and Djibouti made progress in resolving their border dispute.
-Given those positive diplomatic developments, the U.N. lifted the targeted sanctions on Eritrea that had been in place since 2009.
+Eritrea and Ethiopia normalized relations in 2018, but Eritrea again closed its border posts with Ethiopia in 2019.
+The U.N. lifted the arms embargo on Eritrea in 2018 after concluding that Eritrea was no longer supplying weapons to the terrorist group al-Shabaab.
 The government has expanded military-owned and party-owned businesses in pursuing the president’s development agenda.
 Copper and gold are important exports, but military spending drains resources needed for the construction of public infrastructure.